Georgia Labor Laws Guide

 On that account, an employer must grant 2 hours of time off — paid or unpaid — to any employee who wishes to vote on the day of the election.

-Military leave — an employee who leaves a job position to perform military service — federal or state — is entitled to paid or unpaid leave of up to five years
+Military leave — An employee who leaves a job position to perform military service, federal or state, is entitled to paid or unpaid leave of up to 5 years

 Also, an employee can receive leave benefits to attend training of up to 6 months within a 4-year period.